mpaldridge/mpaldridge.github.io/_posts/2012-02-15-collins-romney-dog.md

 ---
 layout: post
 title:  "An Attempt to Compile a Complete List of Every Time Gail Collins Has Mentioned That Mitt Romney Once Drove to Canada with the Family Dog Strapped to the Roof of the Car"
-date:   2012-01-15
+date:   2012-02-15
 categories: writing
 permalink: /blog/collins-romney-dog.html
 ---

-*Last updated: 1 May 2016*
+*Last updated: 17 February 2023* <!-- prev 1 May 2015 -->

 **Mitt Romney** is a former Governor of Massachusetts, a former Presidential candidate for the Republican party, and a current US senator for Utah.

 **Gail Collins** is a journalist who writes an op-ed column for the _New York Times_.

 Gail Collins likes to mention the fact that Mitt Romney once drove to Canada with the family dog strapped to the roof of the car.
-In fact, she has mentioned this fact over 80 times in the *Times*.
+In fact, she has mentioned this fact over 100 times in the *Times*.

 In case you don't know the story, Collins lays out the details in her first mention of the Romney/dog story, back in August 2007: